TheRogueArchivist/DRML/Entries/EntryTemplate.md

 * {Unordered list of platforms this entry's DRM is supported on.
 This should include specific versions or products, if known.}

 ***

+## Software Known to Detect:

+* {Unordered list of software able to detect DRM.
+TODO: Add list of most common programs here.}

+***

+## Preservation Instructions:

+{Instructions for how to effectively preserve media or content with this entry's DRM, including how to properly dump media and use content protected by it}

+***

 ## Associated File Attributes: